The choice of NPPL and LAPL

 The UK NPPL will continue alongside the LAPL for the foreseeable future.
 Whether existing NPPL licence holders need to convert to a LAPL depends on what aircraft they fly and where they want to fly to.

 Broadly speaking, Permit Aircraft pilots can happily continue flying with their NPPL as now.
-Pilots with NPPLs issued before 7 April 2018 who want to fly an EASA aircraft (see below) can still convert this to a LAPL licence as a paperwork exercise.
+Pilots with NPPLs issued before 7 April 2018 who want to fly a Part 21 aircraft (see below) can still convert this to a LAPL licence as a paperwork exercise.
 Any NPPL licences issued after April 2018 can’t be converted and will require the pilot to take the full LAPL or PPL course and skill test.
 It is hoped this rule will be relaxed in the near future.

-A new LAPL licence doesn’t expire, is valid for both EASA and Permit aircraft, provides similar privileges, similar medical requirements and has a few extras.
+A new LAPL licence doesn’t expire, is valid for both Part 21 and Permit aircraft, provides similar privileges, similar medical requirements and has a few extras.

 These notes below apply to pre-April 2018 NPPL(SSEA) holders who can easily convert and to any new student pilot who may want to train for one.